niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 ![image](./pics/image.006.png)

-In the diagram, we observe that the memory utilization on the virtual machine (VM) has been consistently at its maximum over the last 30 days.
+In the diagram, we observe that the memory utilization on the **VirtualMachine** has been consistently at its maximum over the last 30 days.
 With this **Performance Action**, our goal is to bring the memory utilization down to 70-75%, providing a buffer for potential memory spikes and ensuring optimal efficiency.
-In the resource impact section, you can see that we are scaling the memory capacity from 4GB to 6GB to achieve this objective.
+In the resource impact section, you can see that we are scaling the memory capacity from 9GB to 13GB to achieve this objective.